peteykun/AnistreamIN/README.md

-# AnistreamIN (Rails)
+# AnistreamIN (Rails & React)

-Fork of AnistreamIN built to work on a Rails backend.
+Fork of AnistreamIN built to work on a Rails backend and React frontend.

 ## Installing